-But the findings themselves are not enough, the enhanced awareness that only experience and knowledge can give us are also necessary, and the continuous and cautious “probing of the spade” is equally important in the process of uncovering.
-“And the man who merely makes an inventory of his findings, while failing to establish the exact location of where in today’s ground the ancient treasures have been stored up, cheats himself of his richest prize.” (ibid., p.
+But the findings themselves are not enough, the enhanced awareness that only experience and knowledge can give us are also necessary, and the continuous and cautious ‘probing of the spade’ is equally important in the process of uncovering.
+‘And the man who merely makes an inventory of his findings, while failing to establish the exact location of where in today’s ground the ancient treasures have been stored up, cheats himself of his richest prize.’
+(Benjamin, 2005, p.
 576) In other words, the dynamic between what has been found and the location of this finding is of significance.
 The ground that I open, that unravels my findings, is part of the information that can make me understand what I have found.
-In that sense, as a consequence, also the person who finds plays an important role: “genuine memory must […] yield an image of the person who remembers.” (ibid., p.
+In that sense, as a consequence, also the person who finds plays an important role: ‘genuine memory must […] yield an image of the person who remembers.’ (p.
 576)

-This short text by Benjamin gives an insight in his own obsessive archiving of his own practice.14 Benjamin’s personal archive is particularly interesting in the way that it appears to document not only what he worked on, and materials related to books or essays that he was writing, but also what he did in general.
+This short text by Benjamin gives an insight in his own obsessive archiving of his own practice.
+Benjamin’s personal archive is particularly interesting in the way that it appears to document not only what he worked on, and materials related to books or essays that he was writing, but also what he did in general.
 Not only lists of books that he read for a particular project, but all books that he read or had ever read.
 Not only correspondence with individuals that he worked with, but all kinds of correspondence, including lists of expressions that his son invented and similar personal details.
 The lists, written on small archive cards or sheets of paper, were continuously edited by entries scored out and notes added.
 He meticulously and apparently tirelessly archived virtually everything that he came across constructing an archive that is difficult to decipher, at best, but also one that is conceptually ahead of its time.
 It is through this project, his own archive, that his ideas on memory and excavation must be understood.
-But here lies also the danger: “As far as the collector concerned, his collection is never complete; for let him discover just a single piece missing, and everything he’s collected remains a patchwork” (Benjamin and Tiedemann, 1999, p.
+But here lies also the danger: ‘As far as the collector concerned, his collection is never complete; for let him discover just a single piece missing, and everything he’s collected remains a patchwork’ (Benjamin, 1999, p.
 211).
 No collection can be complete and if at any point in time, any item is missing from the archive it will appear inadequate.